blkfltchr/blakefletcher-ca/README.md

 [View the live demo here](https://blakefletcher-ca.netlify.com/).

-Install this starter (assuming Gatsby is installed) by running the following command from your terminal:
+Install this project (assuming Gatsby is installed) by running the following command from your terminal:
 ```
 gatsby new gatsby-site https://github.com/blkfltchr/blakefletcher-ca
 ```